How to Remove Hard Water Deposits

 What exactly is “hard” water?
 Groundwater becomes hard when it picks up a high mineral content as it travels through rocks and soil as well as through metallic pipes.
 This mineral concentration can include calcium, copper, magnesium, brass, manganese, and iron.
 When hard water dries, so do these mineral deposits.
 To make matters worse, these minerals can bond to soaps and other cleaners, causing stains, discoloration, and corrosion around your sink, faucet, taps, showerheads, and tubs, as well as anywhere else you might be using your hard water around the home.
 Hard water deposits can cause discolouration in your clothes, can irritate skin, dry out hair, and can also permanently damage appliances, shower doors, and water pipes.
 Cleaning hard water deposits is one thing, but if you find you are continuously having trouble with them, you might want to have a professional come in to conduct a water analysis to find out what minerals are involved and how you might be able to fix the problem.

-Get Recipe / Learn More at Made from Pinterest
+Learn MORE at Made from Pinterest